ibm-cloud-docs/codeengine/troubleshoot-app.md

 copyright:
   years: 2021
-lastupdated: "2021-04-20"
+lastupdated: "2021-05-11"

-keywords: troubleshooting for code engine, troubleshooting for apps in code engine, tips for apps in code engine, logs for apps in code engine
+keywords: troubleshooting for code engine, troubleshooting for apps in code engine, tips for apps in code engine, logs for apps in code engine, apps

 subcollection: codeengine